Pakistan troops fight Taliban after US drone crash

 It was not clear whether the unmanned drone had come down because of Taliban fire or due to a technical fault.

 The US does not comment on its drone missile programme, which is designed to target insurgents in the area.

 It was the second drone crash in a month in Pakistan, although such incidents are rare.

-The drone crashed on Saturday night close to Jangara village in South Waziristan, which lies close to the Afghan border.'Two killed'
+The drone crashed on Saturday night close to Jangara village in South Waziristan, which lies close to the Afghan border.